Colorado Hiking Destinations for Every Type of Hiker

 For the Family…

-One of the most challenging parts of hiking with little ones can be not the length but the elevation gain.
+One of the most challenging parts of hiking with little ones is not the length so much but the elevation gain.
 At Rifle Falls State Park in Garfield County, there are some fantastic short trails with less than 100 feet elevation gain, as well as the trio of 60-foot high waterfalls the park is named for.
 Rifle Falls is also home to several limestone caves, located just past the falls, which explorers of all ages can venture into after a short hike on the Coyote Trail.
 Make sure to bring headlamps and flashlights!
+Take a look at our top picks of hikes that are perfect for the family.

 If You’re Looking to Get Off the Beaten Path…